Wreck-It Ralph (franchise): Kingdom Hearts series

 Wreck-It Ralph appears in the 2019 video game Kingdom Hearts III as a Link.
 When summoned, he will place explosive blocks and destroy them, causing damage to nearby enemies.
 A world based on Wreck-It Ralph was added to the 2017 mobile game Kingdom Hearts Union χ as part of an update in April 2019.
 The world adapts the events of the original film.

+Disney Dreamlight Valley

+Ralph and Vanellope appear as one of the villagers at the titular valley of Disney Dreamlight Valley.
+The game also features clothes for the player and decorations based on Wreck-It Ralph.

+Theme Parks and attractions

+Upcoming Wreck-It Ralph attraction

+On April 26, 2024, it was announced that Buzz Lightyear Astro Blasters will be permanently closed on October 31, 2024, to make way for an all-new unnamed Wreck-It Ralph attraction based on Sugar Rush, which will be open in 2026 in Tomorrowland at Tokyo Disneyland.
+This attraction will take place after the events of Ralph Breaks the Internet, reuniting Ralph and Vanellope with each other.